-ISO 14001 is a voluntary standard that provides a framework for environmental management.
-Lexmark-owned and leased facilities have received ISO 14001 certification.
+ISO 14001:2015 is a voluntary standard that provides a framework for environmental management.
+Lexmark-owned and leased facilities have received ISO 14001:2015 certification.
 These include all of our production locations and some research and development and administration facilities.

-All facilities that do not hold ISO 14001 certification attest to standard conformance and adhere to the Lexmark Corporate Environmental, Health and Safety Instructions.
+All facilities that do not hold ISO 14001:2015 certification attest to standard conformance and adhere to the Lexmark Corporate Environmental, Health and Safety Instructions.

 Each Lexmark facility sets site-specific goals for improving its performance within the environmental management system.
 Environmental goals include reducing energy consumption, improving water conservation, generating less waste, and improving emergency preparedness and response planning.
-Cross functional teams are established for each major manufacturing and development facility to support these efforts.
+Cross functional teams are established at each major manufacturing and development facility to support these efforts.

 Lexmark did not incur any non-monetary sanctions for noncompliance with environmental laws and regulations in the reporting period.
 No grievances about environmental impacts were filed through formal grievance mechanisms during the reporting period.
-An administrative error related to a paperwork issue that resulted in a minor fine in the amount of \$1.7 thousand occurred in 2019.